-Miriam Galandová has been a partner at PRK Partners since 2011.
+Miriam Galandova has been a partner at PRK Partners since 2011.
 Qualification in both economic and legal field allows her to provide top legal services in assignments requiring complex legal and economic analyses.
-By working for local and international corporate clients, she gained particular experience in the area of tax, corporate law and dispute resolution including clients' representation in tax litigation and arbitration.
+By working for local and international corporate clients, Miriam gained particular experience in the areas of tax, corporate law and dispute resolution, including clients' representation litigation and arbitration.

 She regularly advises clients from a variety of regulated industries, including the pharmaceutical companies and other entities of the health sector.
-She provides these clients legal and tax assistance in the field of corporate and regulatory matters, pricing, advertising and promotional matters and licensing procedures for healthcare service providers.
+She provides these clients legal and tax assistance in the field of corporate and regulatory matter, pricing, advertising and promotional matters and licencing procedures for healthcare service providers.

-She is a fellow of the Chartered Institute of Arbitrators and is regularly acting as arbitrator in arbitrations under ICC Rules, VIAC Rules and rules of the Arbitration Court of Slovak Bar Association.
-She is also the lecturer at the Faculty of Law of the Comenius University in Bratislava, a certified tax advisor and a member of the Association of Chartered Certified Accountants (ACCA).
+She is a fellow of the Chartered Institute of Arbitrators (FCIArb) and is regularly acting as counsel or arbitrator in arbitrations under ICC Rules, VIAC Rules, UNCITRAL rules, rules of the Arbitration Court of Slovak Bar Association and the Arbitration Court attached to the Czech Chamber of Commerce and the Agricultural Chamber.